Exclusive to STR

 "1.
 It had accepted value to everyone.
 That's obvious.
 But what is less obvious is that in all societies, what emerged as money was some commodity that was valued by people for itself first, before it became money.

 "2.
 It was durable.
 What's the use of money if it falls apart in a short time?
 It had to hold its value as long as possible.
-That's why lettuce has never been money, though in
+That's why lettuce has never been money, though in America during the 1930s, this word was used as slang for money since dollars were green, thin and 'leafy'.

 "3.
 It was easily divisible.
 It could be broken down into small pieces or amounts for small purchases.